 - Waterproof and submersible to...

 The collar fits dogs 8 pounds or larger and can cover neck sizes in the range of 5″ – 22″, which is actually not suitable for the largest dogs.
 This device allows you to use three different training modes – static, vibration and tone, with 7 levels of static stimulation.

 You can use the remote to train up to three dogs if you get additional receivers.
 You can also customize the buttons on the remote to your liking.

 The remote and receiver come with rechargeable batteries that last for 50-70 hours before you have to recharge them again.
 They also come with a low-battery indicator to let you know when it is time for a recharge.

 Once again, some users reported that the product didn’t work properly and wasn’t effective, although those were not common complaints.

 PROS: Three Training Modes, Waterproof, Durable, Can Be Used for 3 Dogs, Great Range, Rechargeable, Good Battery Life

 CONS: Not Suitable for Extremely Large Dogs, Some Reports of Not Being Effective, Expensive

-This electronic collar features one strong vibration and 6 different levels of shock stimulation options.
-The vibration level is effective and strong, but it is also safe for your pooch.
-The size of the collar can range from 12 to 20 inches long and can fit on all dogs from 15 to 100 pounds.
+The vibration level is effective and strong, but is less stressful for the dog.
+The size of the collar can range from very small to 30 inches long and can fit on all dogs from 15 to 100 pounds.

-This collar comes with a simple remote control that has 7 separate buttons for vibrations and shock levels, so you don’t have to switch between them.
-The 9-volt battery in the remote is also rechargeable, so you won’t have to spend extra for new batteries.
+You adjust the level with a knob on the remote turning it with your fingers.
+The battery in the remote is also rechargeable, so you won’t have to spend extra for new batteries.